raunak-agarwal/RedditSent_Models/README.md

 # RedditSent Models

-This project was created as part of the Advanced Natural Language Processing (ANLP2018) class at Universität Potsdam, Germany.
+This project was created as a part of the Advanced Natural Language Processing (ANLP 2018) course at Universität Potsdam, Germany.

 ## 1. Benchmarking against the SARC dataset